Canopy Growth (CGC) Gets a Hold Rating from Canaccord Genuity

-In a report issued on June 22, Matt Bottomley from Canaccord Genuity maintained a Hold rating on Canopy Growth (CGC), with a price target of C$21.00.
-The company’s shares closed last Wednesday at $19.21.
+Canaccord Genuity analyst Matt Bottomley maintained a Hold rating on Canopy Growth (CGC) yesterday and set a price target of C$22.00.
+The company’s shares closed last Monday at $17.93.

 See today’s analyst top recommended stocks >>